Going the Distance

-By integrating its eSource technology, Clinical ink continues to improve solutions to connect everything: patient experience and safety, clinical data quality and integrity, and the efficiency of healthcare providers and study teams.
+By integrating our eSource technology, Clinical ink continues to improve solutions to connect everything.
+This allows for a better patient experience, increased safety, clinical data quality and integrity, and efficiency of healthcare providers and study teams.

 Built to optimize data management, Clinical ink eSource is designed around the patient and integrates all required tools, from DDC technology, eConsent, and eCOA to Televisit, and custom, purpose-led DCT solutions to ensure data accuracy, integrity, security, and compliance.

 eSource enables delivering, centralizing, and integrating information and clinical data to provide visibility, context, and insights across all stakeholders.

 Clinical ink designs solutions that enable meeting EOM requirements quickly by delivering:

 Full spectrum of complexity based on protocol designs (adaptive, triggering, and more).